-Quebec community vows to continue fighting for rejected Muslim cemetery
+Quebec City Muslim community vows to continue fighting for rejected cemetery

 Legal experts say the Islamic centre would have a solid case for a Charter challenge of Sunday’s referendum results.
 The “No” side in the vote on the project in the town of Saint-Apollinaire won 19-16 against the “Yes” side after opponents mobilized 22 people to sign a registry to force a referendum.

 “It doesn’t matter what the majority thinks,” Montreal constitutional lawyer Julius Grey said.

 “A referendum that has the effect of discrimination or the violation of freedom of religion can be ignored.
 The purpose of the Charter in a democracy is to protect against the majority.”
 Mr. Grey said the town of Saint-Apollinaire could simply refuse to heed the referendum results and proceed with the cemetery.
 The winning “No” side could take the city to court, he said, but “I think they will lose.”

 Several municipalities in Quebec are facing citizen pressure to restrict mosques or Muslim community centres, Mr. Grey said.
 “These things are not popular, but the courts must defend the unpopular.”

-The Islamic Cultural Centre had struck a tentative deal with a funeral operator to buy a piece of land in an industrial area of Saint-Apollinaire, southwest of Quebec City.
-The deal gained urgency after a gunman opened fire and killed six worshippers at the Quebec City Grand Mosque in January.
+The Centre culturel islamique de Québec had struck a tentative deal with a funeral operator to buy a piece of land in an industrial area of Saint-Apollinaire, southwest of Quebec City.
+The deal gained urgency after a gunman opened fire and killed six worshipers at the Quebec City Grand Mosque in January.
 Alexandre Bissonnette is accused of murder in the killings.

 Imam Hassan Guillet delivered the eulogy for three of the shooting victims.
 In it he said, “The society that could not protect them – the society that could not benefit from their generosity – still has a chance.”
-On Monday, Imam Guillet said he found the referendum results “sad.”
+On Monday, Mr. Guillet said he found the referendum results “sad.”

 “This is democracy,” he said.
 “But it has led to an outrageous result.”